1 Part Course |

 • Learn what are the potential downsides for both the original owner and the employees.

-• This EOT webinar combines an examination of the technicalities with the practicalities.
+• This EOT training combines an examination of the technicalities with the practicalities.
 It includes examples to assist with understanding the EOT rules.

-• The trainer is a barrister with over 35 years of experience in tax who has advised on a number of EOTs often when issues arise.
+• The trainer is a barrister with over 35 years of experience in tax.
+He has advised on several EOTs often when issues arise.

-• The EOT webinar encourages participation and allows for all questions and clarifications to be considered.
+• This employee ownership trusts course encourages participation and allows for all questions and clarifications to be considered.

-This employee ownership trust webinar is designed to help attendees appreciate the attractiveness of EOTs as a possible exit route for an entrepreneur.
+This EOT course is designed to help attendees appreciate the attractiveness of EOTs as a possible exit route for an entrepreneur.
 The suitability of this route will be explained when other exit routes may be inappropriate.
 It will discuss the tax advantages for both the original owners and the employees of the company as well as any potential drawbacks for each.
-We will be using examples to apply the rules in practice so that delegates have a full understanding of the tax consequences for each of the parties involved.
+EOT training incorporates the use of examples to apply the rules in practice so that you have a full understanding of the tax consequences for each of the parties involved.

 Number of places: